 Of central concern to the Commission, therefore, is the credibility of individuals who have made significant political donations, loans or credit arrangements.
 The Commission believes that the best way of addressing this issue is to reach a view on whether or not the individual could have been a credible nominee if he or she had made no financial contribution.

-The Commission was recently asked to vet for propriety individuals upon whom the Prime Minister wished to confer a peerage in order that they might sit in the House of Lords to take up a ministerial role.
-The Commission expects to be asked to perform a similar role in the future.
+Since the 2010 General Election the Commission has been asked to vet for propriety individuals upon whom the Prime Minister wishes to confer a peerage in order that they might sit in the House of Lords to take up a ministerial role.

 Ministerial appointees are required to make the same declarations about their tax status and donations as are other nominees.
 As a minimum the Commission will consult its main vetting agencies and the Electoral Commission register before giving its advice.
 With the inevitable time constraints surrounding a government reshuffle the extent to which the Commission is able to gather a wider range of evidence may vary from one occasion to another.